 - In Egyptian mythology, Anubis was a symbol of death and the Underworld.
 He had the role of guiding deceased souls into the Underworld and aiding in judging them.

 - Anubis was a symbol of protection, and he safeguarded the deceased from vicious scavengers.
-He also prevented Set from dismembering Osiris’ body.
+He also restored Osiris’ body after he had been dismembered by Set.